 I’ve done over 50 classroom transformations in my classroom in the past year and a half (you might have heard me call them “Monday Fundays” on my Instagram).
 And you may be wondering if I had to choose, which ones were my favorites overall?
 This blog post outlines my top ten favorite classroom transformation ideas of all time!

 (This post contains affiliate links.
 By purchasing through this link, we get a small commission–at no additional cost to you.
 Rest assured – we only share links to products that we use and love!)

 NUMBER 10: UNDER THE SEA CLASSROOM TRANSFORMATION

 This classroom transformation takes students under the sea while learning about math concepts.
 I added some fish to the ceiling, a banner to the board, a backdrop I found on Amazon, and a blue projector that made the room feel and sound like we were under water.
 Best of all, my kids learned SO much geometry and actually enjoyed themselves!
-Geometry is one of the most frustrating third grade topics but this ocean room transformation really changed my kids’ attitude about this concept.
+Geometry is one of the most frustrating topics but this ocean room transformation really changed my kids’ attitude about this concept.
 My students love this classroom transformation idea.

 NUMBER 9: ZOO CLASSROOM TRANSFORMATION

 Have you ever walked into a classroom that looked like a ZOO?
 You probably have–because most classrooms do resemble a zoo!
 But all joking aside, this classroom transformation will make your students feel like they’re on a field trip to the local zoo.
 When you cover every inch of the floor, desks, and walls with animal word problems, your room will look EXACTLY like a real-life zoo!

 Students go find all 26 “escaped” zoo animals and solve the math question on each one.
 I like to scatter them all over the room so students have to hunt them down.
 It aligns with common core math standards.